 If you’re an educator who is passionate about supporting students to drive their learning and express their voices, this guide is for you!

-In this project, we’re all learners: 360° video is a whole new world.
+In this project, we’re all learners: 360° media is a whole new world.
 Here are some principles that will help you and your students engage and learn through this project:

 At its core, this is a project about learner voice and expression, hearing from young people about what matters to them and how they approach making the world a better place.
 Let your students lead!